-Regular dental x-rays help your dentist detect cavities in areas not visible to the naked eye, for example in the contact areas in between your teeth.
+Regular dental x-rays help your dentist detect cavities in areas not visible to the naked eye, for example, in the contact areas between your teeth.

 Tooth decay can often develop in these contact areas because they are more likely to harbor bacteria and fragments of food, especially if you don’t floss every day.
 When visiting your dentist, it’s well worth telling them about any signs of tooth sensitivity or any other symptoms you might have noticed that could indicate a cavity.

-The sooner you get a cavity filled the better, as it will prevent it from getting any larger and potentially reaching the pulp of your tooth.
+The sooner you get a cavity filled, the better, as it will prevent it from getting any more significant and potentially reaching the pulp of your tooth.

 What Happens If I Don’t Get a Cavity Filled?

-Tooth decay is a bacterial infection which is why it requires proper dental care to make sure all bacteria are removed from the tooth.
+Tooth decay is a bacterial infection which is why it requires proper dental care to ensure all bacteria are removed from the tooth.

 If you don’t get treatment for a cavity then it’s likely to get larger and larger, eventually reaching the central part of your tooth that contains the pulp.
 This is a collection of soft tissues that include nerves, connective tissues and blood vessels and it is used by the tooth when it is developing.

-By this stage, you are likely to have a persistent or throbbing pain in your tooth.
-You may notice the gum around the tooth looks red and inflamed and is possible a pimple may begin to develop on the gum tissue as the infection tries to escape through your tooth root.
+You will likely have persistent or throbbing pain in your tooth by this stage.
+You may notice the gum around the tooth looks red and inflamed, and a pimple may develop on the gum tissue as the infection tries to escape through your tooth root.

-While root canal treatment is an excellent procedure for saving badly infected tooth, it’s preferable to get a cavity mended before things get to this stage as treatment will be cheaper and less invasive for you.
+While root canal treatment is an excellent procedure for saving a badly infected tooth, it’s preferable to get a cavity mended before things get to this stage, as treatment will be cheaper and less invasive for you.

 When a tooth is root treated, it generally cannot be restored with just a filling but will need to be completely covered up with a dental crown.

-Your mouth is normally full of bacteria; they’re essential for breaking down the food you eat.
+Your mouth is usually full of bacteria, essential for breaking down the food you eat.
 But food particles, especially sugar residue, left on your teeth provide food for the bacteria.
 This creates an acidic environment that attacks teeth.
 As the acids in the plaque eat away the tooth enamel, several things happen:

 - Tiny openings or holes form in your enamel.